||Contact | A-Z Health Index | Events & Meetings|

 Influenza A H3N2 variant (H3N2v)

 H3N2v is a non-human influenza virus that normally circulates in pigs and that can infect humans.
 Viruses that normally circulate in pigs are “swine influenza viruses.”
 When these viruses infect humans, they are termed “variant” viruses.
 In 2011, a specific H3N2 virus was detected with genes from avian, swine and human influenza viruses and the 2009 H1N1 pandemic virus M gene.
 The virus was circulating in pigs in 2010 and was first detected in people in 2011 when 12 human illnesses were identified in 5 states.
 During 2012, there were 309 cases of H3N2v infection across 12 states.
-During the summer of 2013 there have been 18 human infections in 4 states.
+During 2013, there were 19 cases in 5 states.
+So far in 2014, there have been 3 cases in 2 states.
 These infections have mostly been associated with prolonged exposure to pigs at agricultural fairs.
 Limited person-to-person spread has been detected in the past, but no sustained or community spread of H3N2v has been identified at this time.
 Local, state and national public health officials continue to monitor the situation closely.